SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 After this configuration the Swagger UI will have the different versions available in the dropdown to the left.
 Also notice that the version 2 will only contain the routes and models defined for version 2.

-When versioning is enabled the api-version query parameter input field will be automatically added to all methods in Swagger UI.
+When versioning is enabled the API-version query parameter input field will be automatically added to all methods in Swagger UI.

 Swagger UI for version 1: